skrysm/ide-settings/settings/Visual Studio/README.md

   * General
     * Check "Show output window when build starts"
 * Source Control
-  * If only *Git* is used and if an external Git client is used:
-    * Plug-in Selection
-      * Set "Current source control plug-in" to "None" (apparently you gain some performance by doing this)
   * If *TFS* is used:
     * Visual Studio Team Foundation Server
       * Uncheck "Resolve associated work items on check-in"